 This morning features an area tour of Banff including Bow Falls, Cascade Gardens and a ride on the Banff Gondola to the top of Sulphur Mountain for a panoramic view of the Banff Townsite below.
 On the journey back to Calgary spend some quiet time reliving the memories of the sights, the sounds, indeed the magic of Alaska and the Yukon.
 A transfer to a downtown hotel or the Calgary International Airport is included.

-Tour Includes: 20 nights of accommodation (3.5–4 star), professional driver-guide, transportation on deluxe motorcoach, roundtrip airport transfers in Calgary, 34 meals: 20 breakfasts, 7 lunches, 7 dinners.
+Tour Includes: 20 nights of accommodation (3.5–4 star), professional tour leader, transportation on deluxe motorcoach, roundtrip airport transfers in Calgary, 34 meals: 20 breakfasts, 7 lunches, 7 dinners.

 Optionals (Not Included):

 |21 Day Alaska and the Yukon Full Circle|